saisrikiran/vagrant-ansible-example/README.md

 $ pip install ansible flask

 Create a Vagrant file:

 $ touch Vagrantfile

 Use the attached Vagrantfile here.
 The Vagrantfile contains the Ansible playbook which will install Devstack and also a Http-server within Devstack VM.

 Running the Ansible playbook will do the needful using the following command:

 $ vagrant up

+Customizations to the template and Ansible playbook can be done by editing the customize.yml.example file